cubeyoung/EDSR-PP/README.md

 EMBSR allowed us to reduce training time with effectively deeper networks, to use modular ensemble for improved performance, and to separate subproblems for better performance.
 We also proposed EDSR-PP, an improved version of previous ESDR by incorporating pyramid pooling so that global as well as local context information can be utilized.
-Our proposed EDSR-PP achieved honorable mentina award for Track1: classic Bicubic X8 in NTIRE 2018 SR challenge.
+Our proposed EDSR-PP achieved honorable mention award for Track1: classic Bicubic X8 in NTIRE 2018 SR challenge.

 ### Citations